aebkea/rossprogram-website/src/pages/participants/faq.md

 Ross counselors and students live in the same dormitory.
 Counselors certainly provide supervision, but students must be mature enough to choose what and when they eat, do their own laundry, keep themselves and their rooms clean, and get enough sleep.
 If someone is not mature enough to do these things, or distracts other students from their mathematical work, we arrange for that student to leave the program and return home.

 ### What do they eat?
 Where do they eat?
 How often do they eat?
-Are there any accomodations for my child's special dietary needs, such as diabetes, peanut allergy, gluten intolderance, vegetarianism, etc? {% shortHeading="What do they eat?" %}
+Are there any accomodations for my child's special dietary needs, such as diabetes, peanut allergy, gluten intolderance, vegetarianism, etc? {% shortheading="What do they eat?" %}

 Student fees include the cost of three meals per day at the campus cafeteria.
 Upon request, the cafeteria can provide foods for students who are on restrictive diets.
 Some foods (e.g. pizza) can be ordered from nearby restaurants and delivered to the dorm.